-You can install laminate flooring on wood or plywood stairs but not on concrete because you can't drive nails or screws into concrete.
-The wood must be completely flat and level, so you may have to do some sanding to prepare it.
+You can install laminate flooring on solid wood or plywood stairs but not on concrete because you can't easily drive nails or screws into concrete.
+The wood must be completely clean and flat, so you may have to do some sanding to prepare it.
 If you removed carpeting or some other tread material, all the staples, tack strip and old adhesive must be gone before you install laminate stair treads.

 Remove any existing baseboard trim or molding material that's in your way.
 If you want this molding to be there, it's best to reinstall it after you've finished installing the laminate.
 At the top of the stairs, cut back the wall baseboard to allow room for the nosing.